-Trump Still Pushes Obama Birth Certificate Conspiracy In Private, New Report Says
+Trump Is Still Lying About Obama’s Birth Certificate Behind Closed Doors, New Report Says

 In September 2016 — two months before the presidential election he'd end up winning — Donald Trump admitted that then-President Barack Obama was born in the United States, contradicting years of conspiracy theory mongering about the authenticity of Obama's birth certificate.
 Now that Trump's in the White House, however, an apparent 180-degree turn has taken place.
 Trump still pushes the Obama birth certificate conspiracy, just in private now.